Virtual Grandparenting 101

 Another had drawings of 50 birds presented in squares that little fingers could not resist clicking on.

 But perhaps best of all was the interactive site, “Discover River Birds” from Barcelona’s Museu del Ter.
 It features beautifully colored drawings of 30 birds in their natural habitat.
 No need to even click on anything.
 As the cursor passes over each bird, it bursts into song.
-I decided which were my favorites, and it was fun to compare mine with theirs.
+I decided which were my favorites, and we liked comparing our choices.

 Give a Tour of Whatever is Happening Near You